towhee-io/towhee/docs/03-User Guides/01-command-line-tool.md

 Initializing the repo file structure...
 ```

-If you just want to create the operator in the towhee hub without initializing the file, you can run the above command with `--plain` argument, e.g. `towhee create-op -t pyop -d test test-add --plain`.
+If you just want to create the operator in the Towhee hub without initializing the file, you can run the above command with `--plain` argument, e.g. `towhee create-op -t pyop -d test test-add --plain`.

 ### Create operator locally

-If you only want to develop locally without creating the Operator on the Towhee hub, you can run with the `--local` argument.
+If you only want to develop locally without creating the Operator on the Towhee hub, you can run with the `--local` argument, and it will not require your Towhee account.

 ```Bash
 $ towhee create -t pyop -d test test-add --local